AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/Software.rst

 must be copied explicitly back into the StateData containers.

-Use of FillPatchIterator as an iterator has been depreciated in favor of MFIter, which supports tiling (see section [sec:parallel]).
+Use of FillPatchIterator as an iterator has been depreciated in favor of MFIter, which supports tiling (see section :ref:`Chap:Parallel`).
 However, IAMR continues to use
 FillPatchIterator for creating temporaries with filled grow cells.

-For example, the following code demonstrates the calling sequence to create and use a FillPatchIterator for preparing a rectangular patch of data that includes the “valid region” plus NUM\_GROW grow cells.
-Here, the valid region is specified as a union of rectangular boxes making up the box array underlying the MultiFab S\_new, and NUM\_GROW cells are added to each box in all directions to create the temporary patches to be filled.
+For example, the following code demonstrates the calling sequence to create and use a FillPatchIterator for preparing a rectangular patch of data that includes the “valid region” plus NUM_GROW grow cells.
+Here, the valid region is specified as a union of rectangular boxes making up the box array underlying the MultiFab S_new, and NUM_GROW cells are added to each box in all directions to create the temporary patches to be filled.